Algebraic independence of solutions to multiple Lotka-Volterra systems: Preliminaries

-That $\mathcal{U}$ is differentially closed means that for any differential subfield $K$ and any finite system of differential equations in $K\langle X_1, \cdots , X_n \rangle$, if the system has a solution in a differential field extension $K<F$, then it already has a solution in $\mathcal{U}$.
+That $\mathcal{U}$ is differentially closed means that for any differential subfield $K$ and any finite system of differential equations and inequations in $K\langle X_1, \cdots , X_n \rangle$, if the system has a solution in a differential field extension $K<F$, then it already has a solution in $\mathcal{U}$.

-That $\mathcal{U}$ is saturated means that in fact, any system of differential equations and inequations, containing a number of equations strictly smaller than the cardinality of $\mathcal{U}$, if it has a solution in a differential field extension $K<F$, has a solution in $\mathcal{U}$.
+That $\mathcal{U}$ is saturated means that in fact, any system of differential equations and inequations, containing a number of equations strictly smaller than the cardinality of $\mathcal{U}$, if it has a solution in a differential field extension $K<F$, it has a solution in $\mathcal{U}$.
+We refer the reader to \cite{marker2005model} for a proof of the existence of a differentially closed field in any cardinality.
 In this document, we will assume that $\mathcal{U}$ has the cardinality of the continuum.

 Of particular interest is the field of constants of $\mathcal{U}$, which is